sst/guide/_chapters/load-the-state-from-the-session.md

 ### Load User Session

 Let's load this when our app loads.
 We are going to do this in `componentDidMount`.
-Since `Auth.currentSession()` returns a promise, this means that we need to ensure that the rest of our app is only ready to go after this has been loaded.
+Since `Auth.currentSession()` returns a promise, it means that we need to ensure that the rest of our app is only ready to go after this has been loaded.

 <img class="code-marker" src="/assets/s.png" />To do this, let's add a flag to our `src/App.js` state called `isAuthenticating`.
 The initial state in our `constructor` should look like the following.